WonyoungCho/plink/docs/index.md

 [**PLINK**](http://zzz.bwh.harvard.edu/plink/tutorial.shtml) is a whole genome association analysis toolset.

-This site contains the way to analyze genomic data and related things.
+This site introduces several ways to analyze genomic data and related things using Plink and Python.

 ---